HedvigInsurance/web-onboarding/README.md

 ## Analytics

 We use Segment, Mixpanel and Google Tag Manager as our analytics tools.
 You can read about the setup in [Notion](https://www.notion.so/hedviginsurance/Mixpanel-Setup-iOS-Web-Embark-d1abeb9ba7634adea6155f847d32cd8d)

+## Text keys

+Text keys are located under `src/translations`.
+They live in [Lokalise](https://lokalise.com/) and are downloaded from there with `yarn download-translations`.
+Before you run this command you need to generate an API token in your [Lokalise profile page](https://app.lokalise.com/profile).

+To know which text key is used where you can suffix the url anywhere with `?debug=textkeys` to show text keys instead of translations, and to disable the debug mode you can suffix the url with `?debug=none`.